An elegant and evocative setting, where you feel as if you were living in a movie scene: this is the American Bar of the Grand Hotel Sitea.

 Did you know that the Grand Hotel Sitea has its own signature cocktail?

-What is known for sure is that it was the first cocktail requested by James Bond in Ian Fleming's "Casino Royale," and that at Sitea'sAmerican Bar, Beppe interprets it with an original twist: without soda and shaken.
+What is certain is that it was the first cocktail ordered by James Bond in Ian Fleming’s novel Casino Royale.
+At the American Bar of the Sitea, Beppe reinterprets it with a personal twist: without soda and shaken.

-An unusual Americano with a velvety texture.
+The result?
+An unusual Americano with a surprisingly velvety texture.

-Not to be missed.
+An experience not to be missed.